The Vitals:

 the full nelson: a curry lovers dream

 Chef Jack Yoss has a thing for Indonesian curries.
 And when you try his short rib beef Rendang, you might get a thing for Indonesian curries too.
-This tasting menu of Southeast Asian delights is a pop up so stay tuned to Uchiko and
+This tasting menu of Southeast Asian delights is a pop up so stay tuned to Uchiko and Jack Yoss' Instagram for the next event.

 Just know when the event does return, book ASAP as the event is limited seating.
-Check out my full experience
+Check out my full experience here for a Southeast Asian feast that easily ranks among the best food in Austin.

 The Vitals: